 (ii) The coordinator forwards the UP submission to the correct technical or other personnel for evaluation.
-When evaluations need extra information, the coordinator contacts the UP offeror to request the information.
-The coordinator tells the offeror that it assumes all risk and expense for sending extra information, and that the request for extra information does not create a commitment by the government.
-The coordinator tells the DLA Acquisition Operations UP program manager they asked for added information.
+When evaluations require additional information, the UP coordinator contacts the offeror to request the information.
+The UP coordinator notifies the offeror that it assumes all risk and expense for sending extra information, and that the request for extra information does not create a commitment by the Government.
+The coordinator advises the DLA Acquisition Operations J73 UP program manager that the offeror was asked for additional information.

-(iii) Following the evaluation, the coordinator informs the offeror by letter of the final determination.
-If the submission is not a valid unsolicited proposal or is otherwise unacceptable, the letter states that determination and an explanation of the rationale in accordance with FAR 15.603(c) and 15.607(a), as applicable.
-If the submission is determined to be a valid UP, the coordinator informs the offeror and includes a caution, in accordance with FAR 15.607(a), that a favorable comprehensive evaluation of an unsolicited proposal does not, in itself, justify awarding a contract without providing for full and open competition and that the unsolicited proposal will be provided to an appropriate contracting officer for a determination of whether further action is appropriate in accordance with FAR 15.607(b).
+(iii)Following the evaluation, the UP coordinator informs the offeror by letter of the final determination.
+If the submission is not a valid UP or is otherwise unacceptable, the letter documents that determination and explanation of the rationale in accordance with FAR 15.603(c) and 15.607(a), as applicable.
+If the submission is determined to be a valid UP, the coordinator informs the offeror and includes a caution, in accordance with FAR 15.607(a), that a favorable comprehensive evaluation of an UP does not justify awarding a contract without providing for full and open competition.
+Furthermore, the coordinator will provide the UP to an appropriate Contracting Officer for a determination of whether further action is required in accordance with FAR 15.607(b).
+The UP coordinator will also submit copies of evaluation responses to DLA Acquisition Operations J73 UP program manager for the official record.